'Are you with me?' Biden and Harris launch Black voter outreach and warn of a second Trump term - KESQ

 The economy has been a particular thorn in Biden’s side since 2022, when inflation hit a 40-year high.
 But there have also been signs of discontent in the Black community more recently over Biden’s handling of the seven-month Israel-Hamas war.

-Turning out Black voters could prove pivotal for Biden’s chances in what’s expected to be among the most closely contested states — Arizona, Georgia, Michigan Nevada, Pennsylvania and Wisconsin.
-Biden beat his predecessor and 2024 challenger, former President Donald Trump, in all six states in 2020, but he could face a more difficult climb this year.
+Turning out Black voters could prove pivotal for Biden’s chances in what’s expected to be among the most closely contested states — Arizona, Georgia, Michigan, Nevada, Pennsylvania and Wisconsin.
+Biden beat Trump in all six states in 2020, but he could face a more difficult climb this year.

 Trump has been offering himself as a better president for Black voters than Biden.
 At a rally last week in the Bronx, he railed against Biden on immigration and said “the biggest negative impact” of the influx of migrants in New York is “against our Black population and our Hispanic population who are losing their jobs, losing their housing, losing everything they can lose.”